-the word circulates unmodified as turningsout to the polls.
+In everyday speech, mobilization means taking action, often in response to a call.
+Among political scientists, especially scholars of US politics, the word circulates unmodified as a synonym for turning voters out to the polls.
 “Political mobilization” stands for the particular, narrow activity of voter participation.
-“Mobilization” is is a other where it tends to be modified as, for example, “ethnic” mobilization or “interest-group” mobilization.
-Its first robust conceptualization dates back thescholarship of , who defined itIn all of this work, mobilization works on group identities.
+“Mobilization” is a keyword in almost every other subfield of political science, where it tends to be modified as, for example, “ethnic” mobilization or “interest-group” mobilization.
+Its first robust conceptualization dates back the political behavior scholarship of Berelson, Lazarsfeld and McPhee (1954), who defined it “as a key mechanism that fashions group identities into political blocs” (Egan 2012, 598).
+In all of this work, mobilization works on group identities.

 As I use the term, mobilization does not work on groups but solicits them into being.
 It is a constitutive force, actively shaping social relations of enmity and alliance, not merely tapping into preexisting cleavages.
-Although uses of “mobilization” in this constructivist sense were rare in post-WWII political science, one leading journal did publish a critique of “social determinism” in the “standard framework” for research on political mobilization (Cameron 1974, 138-39). objected to posited political as for two reasons.
-First, because it treated “induction” into a group “as passive and inevitable” and, second, because it failed to “consider the impact of the organization as an agent of mobilization” 1974, -40
+Although uses of “mobilization” in this constructivist sense were rare in post-WWII political science, one leading journal did publish a critique of “social determinism” in the “standard framework” for research on political mobilization (Cameron 1974, 138-39).
+David Cameron objected to scholarship that posited political mobilization as the “result or end product of certain types of social cleavage and social change” for two reasons.
+First, because it treated “induction” into a group “as passive and inevitable” and, second, because it failed to “consider the impact of the organization as an agent of mobilization” (1974, 139-40).

 Cameron follows the logic of Schattschneider’s “mobilization of bias” here, although without acknowledging him.
 Cameron urged scholars to take account of agents of organization (such as political parties) that frame social changes so as to provoke a response in a particular partisan direction, and that use the “infrastructure” of local social organizations to tap existing predispositions (Cameron 1974, 140).
 Without the mediating work of these agents, “social changes and conflicts” would not necessarily register politically; Cameron emphasizes that they “may be important for politics only when they become defined as politically important, that is, when they receive negative and positive references in the political system” (145).
-In conclusion, makes a full constructivist turn and group identitiesIn what may be the most recent permutation of the use of the term, the mobilization of “affect,” political psychology scholars have carried the constructivist impulse so far as to dissolve group identities into individual predispositions that can be activated or depressed by stirring up different emotions (Marcus, Neuman and MacKuen 2000). widely-used and ill-defined term in the field of political science.
-[Survey the meanings here].
+In conclusion, Cameron (1974, 161) makes a full constructivist turn to argue that rather than resting on social divisions “mobilization may…be a cause rather than an effect” of those cleavages and group identities.
+In what may be the most recent permutation of the use of the term, the mobilization of “affect,” political psychology scholars have carried the constructivist impulse so far as to dissolve group identities into individual predispositions that can be activated or depressed by stirring up different emotions (Marcus, Neuman and MacKuen 2000).

 At first glance Schattschneider seems to use the term mobilization in a straightforward way, to mean voter participation or political participation more broadly.
 It gets more complex because he breaks with a central premise of the most prominent democratic paradigms of the time, the pluralists and democratic elitists, who understood voter participation, interest organizing and participation in other forms as a spontaneous expression of political interests and commitment.
 This assumption—that voters would participate and groups would organize if they had an interest or a strong concern—provoked debate over how to interpret widespread nonparticipation in the US political system.